Larsen15o9/Bitcoin/Planned-features.md

 * [x] Support for latest AMD video cards
 * [x] Automatic OCTune
 * [ ] Ability to modify GPU voltages
+* [ ] Idle only mining with better integration for gamers